Sparktion/VHSMP/README.md

 - New enchantments such as, step, leap, and vein miner!

 - Resource based mods such as, Mystical Agriculture!
-There's diamond crops!?
+There's diamond crops!? (and also resourceful bees!)